Auckland water crisis: A ban on watering gardens and washing cars set to come into force next month

 Watercare chief executive Raveen Jaduram said the council-owned water company does not want to add to the demands people are facing with the Covid-19 lockdown, but the city has reached a trigger point where it must consider mandatory water restrictions.

-"Since the start of the year, we've received less than half (47 per cent) the usual rainfall in our water catchment areas.
+"Since the start of the year, we've received less than half [47 per cent] the usual rainfall in our water catchment areas.
 So to receive yet another dry forecast is very concerning," he said.

 This has seen the city's storage dams drop to 48 per cent - the first time they'd fallen below 50 per cent since the drought of 1993/1994, when storage levels got down to a frightening 36 per cent.